 The proposed Ordinance is available on the website and a printed copy is available at the front office as required by 2022 Coburg Charter.
-Council has previously discussed the ordinance and associated resolutions at its March 12, 2024 Council meeting.
+Notices were posted for tonights public hearing and the required legal notice will be published in the Register Guard prior to April 9, 2024 Council Meeting.